Arithmetic duality for finite Galois modules over two-dimensional local fields of mixed characteristic: Introduction

 The duality of \Theorem{intro general} is not a purely derived abstraction.
 If $G\in D_\ell(U_\et)$ with $\ell\neq p$, then for $q\in\ZZ$ we have perfect pairing of finite étale $k_0$-groups :

 If $G\in D_p(U_\et)$, then for $q\in\ZZ$ we have so-called Serre dualities of the neutral components and component groups of the cohomology, in the form :

-\Theorem{intro general} already gives a concrete statement for the cohomology of $U$ when $k_0$ is algebraically closed.
-If $k_0$ is finite, $R\Gamma(k_0,-)$ sends ind-pro-RPAU $k_0$-groups to ind-pro-finite groups.
+\Theorem{intro general} gives a concrete statement for the cohomology of $U$ when $k_0$ is algebraically closed.
+If $k_0$ is finite, $R\Gamma(k_0,-)$ sends ind-pro-RPAU $k_0$-groups to ind-pro-finite groups, so we can give concrete statements also in that case.
 This fails if $k_0$ is only quasi-finite, so in constrast with the case of prime-to-$p$ coefficients, a generalization to arbitrary quasi-finite $k_0$ seems out of reach.

 Let $*_\proet$ be the proétale site of a point (\Definition{proetale point definition} and \cite{ScholzeClausen}).
-Recall that locally compact Hausdorff topological spaces can be fully faithcully embedded as sheaves of sets over $*_\proet$.
-Write $D_\fin(*_\proet)\subseteq D(*_\proet)$ (resp. $D_\ell(*_\proet)\subseteq D(*_\proet)$ with $\ell$ a prime) the subcategory of bounded objects with cohomology representable by finite discrete (resp. and $\ell$-primary) abelian groups.
-Write $D^b_{\W_p}(*_\proet)\subseteq D(*_\proet)$ the subcategory of bounded objects with cohomology representable by "good" ind-pro-finite $p$-groups, which are locally compact Hausdorff spaces (\Definition{topological abelian groups} and \Definition{proetale point definition}).
+Recall that locally compact Hausdorff topological spaces can be fully faithfully embedded as sheaves of sets over $*_\proet$.
+Write $D_\fin(*_\proet$ (resp. $D_\ell(*_\proet)$ with $\ell$ a prime) the subcategory of bounded objects of $D(*_\proet)$ with cohomology representable by finite discrete (resp. and $\ell$-primary) abelian groups.
+Write $D^b_{\W_p}(*_\proet)$ the subcategory of bounded objectsof $D(*_\proet)$ with cohomology representable by "good" ind-pro-finite $p$-groups, which are locally compact Hausdorff topological abelian groups (\Definition{topological abelian groups} and \Definition{proetale point definition}).

 \begin{spetheorem}[intro finite] (\Theorem{higher local duality finite}) Assume $d\geq 2$, $\characteristic k_2=0$ and $k_0$ is finite.

 There exist functors $R\Psi_{U/*},R\Psi_{U/*,c}:D(U_\et)\to D(*_\proet)$ with the following properties. \begin{enumerate} \item For any prime $\ell\neq p$, $R\Psi_{U/*}$ and $R\Psi_{U/*,c}$ send $D_\ell(U_\et)$ to $D_\ell(*_\proet)$, and $D_p(U_\et)$ to $D^b_{\W_p}(*_\proet)$.
 In particular, if $G\in D_\fin(U_\et)$ then $R^q\Psi_{U/*}(G)$ and $R^q\Psi_{U/*,c}(G)$ are representable by locally compact Hausdorff topological abelian groups for all $q\in\ZZ$. \item There exists a canonical trace map $\tr:R\Psi_{U/*,c}(\QQ/\ZZ(d+e))\to\QQ/\ZZ[-d-2e-1]$ in $D(*_\proet)$. \item If $G\in D_\fin(U_\et)$ and $G^\vee=R\HOM_{U_\et}(G,\QQ/\ZZ(d+e))$ then we have a perfect pairing in $D(k_{0,\proet}^\indrat)$ :